Nadia N. Sawicki

-Her articles have been published in a variety of law reviews and peer reviewed journals, including the Cardozo Law Review, Arizona Law Review, Yale Law and Policy Review, University of Pennsylvania Journal of Constitutional Law, Cornell Journal of Law and Public Policy, Journal of Health Care Law and Policy, Virtual Mentor: The American Medical Association Journal of Ethics, American Journal of Bioethics, and Journal of Legal Medicine.
+Her articles have been published in a variety of law reviews and peer reviewed journals, including the New England Journal of Medicine, Maryland Law Review, Cardozo Law Review, Yale Law and Policy Review, University of Pennsylvania Journal of Constitutional Law, Journal of Health Care Law and Policy, Virtual Mentor: The American Medical Association Journal of Ethics, and the American Journal of Bioethics.

 Prior to joining Loyola, Prof. Sawicki held the inaugural George Sharswood Fellowship at the University of Pennsylvania Law School, where she taught bioethics and public health law.
 Prior to that, she served as a lecturer in History and Sociology of Science at the University of Pennsylvania's School of Arts and Sciences, practiced law with Wolf, Block, Schorr & Solis-Cohen, and clerked for the Honorable J. Curtis Joyner of the U.S. District Court for the Eastern District of Pennsylvania.

-MBioethics, University of Pennsylvania School of Medicine, 2004
+M. Bioethics, University of Pennsylvania School of Medicine

-JD, cum laude, University of Pennsylvania Law School, 2004
+J.D., cum laude, University of Pennsylvania Law School